-The Airport Company's Information Technology and Telecommunications (IT&T) has been actively involved in the effective management of the COVID-19 pandemic by introducing new and effective remote business solutions, while at the same time effectively utilizing its resources in order to support the gradual recovery of the passengers' traffic and guarantee the normal operation of the airport systems.
+The Airport Company's Information Technology and Telecommunications (IT&T) has been actively involved in the management of the pandemic by introducing new remote business solutions, while at the same time effectively utilising its resources to support the gradual recovery of the passengers' traffic and guarantee the normal operation of the Airport systems.

-The IT&T revenues in 2021 reached \in 7.5 million, increased by 14% compared to 2020, however, lagging the 2019 revenues by 25%.
+In 2021, revenues from IT&T reached €7.5 million, increased by 14% compared to 2020, however, lagging behind the 2019 revenues by 25%.

-All the IT&T services are provided in accordance with the ISO 9001:2015 and ISO/IEC 20000-1:2018 standards, while the operational target of 99.99% was achieved by all Critical Services.
+All the IT&T services are provided per ISO 9001:2015 and ISO/IEC 20000-1:2018 standards, while the operational target of 99.99% was achieved by all Critical Services.

-The most important corporate project in the area of IT&T this year was the development of the new Airport Management System (AMS), which was successfully completed and will serve as the core platform for high-performing airport operations in the following years, hosting services such as: Airport Operational Database, Fixed Resource Allocation Management, Collaborative Decision Making, Flight Information Display System and Services and will contribute to the Airport's Digital Transformation.
+The most important corporate IT&T project last year was the development of the new Airport Management System (AMS), which was successfully completed and will serve as the core platform for high-performing Airport operations in the following years, hosting services such as the Airport Operational Database, Fixed Resource Allocation Management, Collaborative Decision Making, Flight Information Display System and Services and contribute to the Airport's Digital Transformation.

-In cooperation with Cosmote, AIA developed the first 5G campus network in Greece, at the Athens International Airport, aiming to implement a pilot use case for incident management and physical security in indoor or outdoor areas.
-For this project, AIA received the "Gold" award in the framework of "Impact Bite Awards 2021", in the category "Network & Communications" in a competition focusing on innovation in the field of technology.
+In cooperation with Cosmote, AIA developed the first 5G campus network in Greece at the Athens International Airport, aiming to implement a pilot use case for incident management and physical security in indoor or outdoor areas.
+For this project, AIA received the gold award in the category "Network & Communications" of the "Impact Bite Awards 2021", which focus on technological innovation.

-AIA's IT&T also received five top distinctions in the framework of "Cloud Computing Awards 2021".
-The awards aimed to highlight the Cloud services and infrastructure, which belong to the heart of digital transformation.
+AIA's IT&T also received five top distinctions at the "Cloud Computing Awards 2021" which aim to highlight Cloud services and infrastructure that are at the heart of digital transformation.

-Finally, AIA's IT&T has been involved in several EU funded projects with partners from technology and aviation industries, for exchanging know-how, testing and implementing innovative solutions.
-As a result, AIA is gaining both financial and scientific added value.
-It is worth mentioning that three EU projects were completed successfully within 2021 (CHARIOT, ICARUS and SATIE).
+Lastly, IT&T has been involved in several EU-funded projects teaming up with partners from the technology and aviation industries to exchange know-how, test and implement innovative solutions, thus financial and scientific value to the Airport Company.
+Three of these EU projects were completed in 2021, namely CHARIOT, ICARUS and SATIE.